 Our season represents a yearlong selection process by our faculty, our students and you—our audiences.
 We hope that you will join us to support our talented students and guest artists.
-Our new season features four titles new to ESU stages plus a beloved Neil Simon comedy classic.
+Our new season features three titles new to ESU stages plus a beloved Neil Simon comedy classic.
 And we are happy to have several alums return in prominent roles.
 We are excited for another memorable season of quality theatre.

 We believe that summer theatre is a vital performing arts activity in the Flint Hills.
 You also know that the costs of putting on a summer season of plays continue to rise.
 As you enjoy this summer theatre offering, we hope that you will take a moment to consider a gift to ESU Theatre.

 We encourage angels to offer a gift to the Butcher Summer Theatre Fund.
 As this fund grows, we can better meet the growing costs of producing live theatre and help to underwrite the work of our student artists—the heart of ESU Theatre.
 You can contact the ESU Communication and Theatre office at 341-5256 or, the ESU Foundation can talk with you about the many ways you can contribute.
 With your help, we hope to provide live theatre every summer for many years to come.